16pixels/Valisette/docs/guide/README.md

 ## Features

+Valisette features :
+* Babel 7 transpilation
+* Webpack 4 bundler
+* Plain ES6 App boilerplate
+* Vue.js App boilerplate with Vuex, Vue-router, Vue i18.
+* SPA Generator
+* PWA Generator
+* Service Worker Generator
+* Assets compressor
+* Eslint configuration
+* Vue.js template compilation
+* Typescript template compilation
+* SCSS compilation
+* CSS Prefixing
+* Documentation dev server
+* Documentation deployment script
+* Proxy Server
+* Custom boilerplate assets generator
+* Boilerplate configuration file generator

+## How to use this documentation

+We recommend you to first run an installation.
+Then read the documentation while you can search though files for what you're reading about.

+Don't forget to use the search, the whole configuration is searchable.

 ##  Todo

 Valisette is still a work in progress.
 There are a few things that it currently does not support but are planned: